tonypeng1/llamaindex/README.md

 When entity filtering is enabled, `DynamicFilterQueryEngine` wraps the retrieval pipeline to extract fresh metadata filters for **each sub-question** rather than using filters from the original query.

-**Why it matters**: For multi-part questions like *"What did Paul Graham do in 1980, 1996, and 2019?"*, the SubQuestionQueryEngine decomposes this into separate sub-questions.
+**Why it matters**: For multi-part questions, the SubQuestionQueryEngine decomposes this into separate sub-questions.
 Each sub-question gets its own entity/time filters, ensuring accurate retrieval for each time period.

-**Flow**:
+**Flow** (example query: *"What did Paul Graham do in 1980, in 1996 and in 2019?"*):
 ```
-Original Query → SubQuestionQueryEngine → Sub-question 1 ("...1980...")
+Original Query → SubQuestionQueryEngine → Sub-question 1 ("What did Paul Graham do in 1980?")
-                                        → Sub-question 2 ("...1996...")
+                                        → Sub-question 2 ("What did Paul Graham do in 1996?")
-                                        → Sub-question 3 ("...2019...")
+                                        → Sub-question 3 ("What did Paul Graham do in 2019?")
                                               ↓
                            DynamicFilterQueryEngine extracts filters per sub-question
                                               ↓